armansaikia/Responsive_Restaurant_WebPage/README.md

-# During this project I have learned------
+# 💻 During this project I have learned------

 - How to structure the web page using HTML tags and elements.

 - Gained knowledge of CSS styling to enhance the appearance of the website.

-- Utilized Bootstrap to create a responsive and mobile-friendly layout for the restaurant website.
+- Utilized Bootstrap5 to create a responsive and mobile-friendly layout for the restaurant website.
-- Explored how to add and display images on the web page.

 - Implemented a navigation bar using Bootstrap's navbar component to create a menu for easy website navigation.

 - Integrated a carousel component to showcase testimonials or reviews.

-- Basic functions of javascript.
+- Implemented javascript for :

+  Scroll Animation: When the user scrolls down the page, the navigation bar changes its appearance.

+  Navigation Bar Hide:When a navigation link is clicked, it removes the "show" class from the navbar collapse element, hiding the navigation menu.

+  Counter Design- The counter design code animates numbers on elements from start to end values over a specified duration in one line.

 - Flex box and grid usage.

 - Implementation of media query.

-# Live Preview:
+# 🔴Live Preview:

 Link: